Learn basic anatomical principles for each major joint and explore safe movements and routines to integrate into your yoga practice and teaching.

 Add a functional dimension to your yogic practice, without sacrificing the energetic value of postural yoga or the wisdom of yogic philosophy.

 This course has been designed to bridge the gap between postural yoga and functional movement.
-David takes you on a journey towards an integrated practice - moving beyond the rigidity of fixed shapes and alignment, while still holding dear the deep wisdom and philosophy of yoga.
+David takes you on a journey towards an integrated practice - moving beyond the rigidity of fixed shapes and alignment, while remaining true to the deep wisdom and philosophy of yoga.

-Learn to integrate different movements that will add colour to your practice, broaden the horizons of your teaching, and support the body throughout life.
+Learn to integrate different movements that will add colour to your practice, broaden the horizons of your teaching, and support your body throughout life.

 What you will learn: